 Pick the right integration path

 Camper BMS supports widgets, hosted booking pages, a REST API, and iCal feeds - pick the path that fits your situation.
-Usage-based pricing means you only pay when invoices are paid.
+Usage-based platform fee with no subscriptions or minimums.